 - Gather evidence.
 If you are able to do so at the scene of the crash, we suggest that you do everything possible to gather evidence.
 If you have a cellphone, use the camera to take photographs of everything that you see, at varying distances, and from varying angles.
 This includes vehicle damage, injuries, causes of the crash, skid marks, and more.
 If there were any eyewitnesses, get their names and phone numbers so that they can be contacted later on by your attorney.

 - Call an attorney.
-You need to speak to a skilled West Virginia car accident lawyer as soon as possible.
+You need to speak to a skilled Charleston car accident lawyer as soon as possible.
 An attorney can get involved and take over handling the case immediately.
 This will include contacting all insurance carriers and other parties and using their resources to gather any evidence needed to prove liability.
 An attorney will handle every aspect of your claim from beginning to end.

 - Contact the insurance carrier.
 You will need to let your insurance carrier know that you have been involved in a vehicle accident.
 With your initial report, you do not have to go into much detail, but you do have to report the incident to avoid any delays or denials of your claim.